fcpeuro/coresense_rest/README.md

 # coresense_rest

 This is a fun little gem that tries to provide a simple object oriented access to the coresense api.

+Implementation Caveat: This libarary does not offer support for multiple concurrent connections to different coresense servers, expecting only 1 base endpoint to be defined.
 ##Examples:

 ### Initialize a Client Object